apache/accumulo-website/_docs-unreleased/development/iterators.md

 For example, a Combiner that runs over data at during compactions, might not see all of the values for a given Key.
 The Combiner must recognize this and not perform any function that would be incorrect due to the missing values.

+## Testing

+The [Iterator test harness][iterator-test-harness] is generalized testing framework for Accumulo Iterators that can identify common pitfalls in user-created Iterators.

+[iterator-test-harness]: {{ page.docs_baseurl }}/development/development_tools#iterator-test-harness